Modern Languages (MA)

 Modern Languages at Leiden University

-- Focus on the language of your interest: English, French, German or Italian.
+- Focus on the language or languages of your interest: Chinese, English, French, German, or Italian.

-- Choose one of the ready-made thematic or disciplinary routes, Second Language Learning and Language and Literature, or make use of the possibility to create your own thematic or disciplinary route to match your specific interests.
+- Choose one of the ready-made thematic routes or create your own programme to match your specific interests.

 - Gain professional experience by doing an individual research project with a staff member, or an internship as part of your programme.